soar-telescope/goodman_pipeline/docs/change_history.rst

 - Updated keyword values of all reference lamps in the library according to [#292]
 - Refactored `wavelength.WavelengthCalibration` class moving several methods to `core` [#300, #303]
+- Refactored `wavelength.WavelengthCalibration` to be instantiated without arguments.
+- Improved messages at critical stages of wavelength calibration.
+- Moved `setup_logging` call from main package `__init__` to scripts or entry points, this allows to re use other master loggers.

 .. _v1.2.1: